-Tom Saleska completed his 24th season as the Falcons Head Men's Soccer coach in 2016.
-Saleska, who has produced double-digit win totals in 22 of his 24 seasons at the helm, reached his 300th career victory at CUW in 2016.
+Tom Saleska completed his 26th season as the Falcons Head Men's Soccer Coach in 2018.
+Saleska, who has produced double-digit win totals in 24 of his 26 seasons at the helm, has over 300 career victories and has led the Falcons to a NACC Regular Championship in two of the past three seasons.

 The 2016 season saw the Falcons win 13 games, including starting the season 5-0.
 Following the strong start, the Falcons reached a top-25 national ranking for the first time in program history, checking in at No. 25 in the September 13 NSCAA poll.
 For the second straight season, Saleska coached three players to All-Region honors with Gavin Falotico garnering Second Team honors and Dagoberto Diaz and Colin Dibb landing on the Third Team.
 CUW also had six players earn All-Conference honors in 2016.